davidcavazos/marble-madness-3d/README.md

 # pacman -S gcc make cmake git

 2. Install the dependencies
-# pacman -S boost sdl mesa
+# pacman -S boost sdl mesa bullet

 3. Download from GitHub repository
 Navigate to the folder the source code will be downloaded